cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [global](#global-scope)**

 Sets the instruction limit: the maximum number of instructions that can be placed into a Mindustry processor.
-The standard value is 1000, however some mods allow to change this value within the game.
+The standard value is 1000, although some mods allow changing this value within the game.

 Mindcode uses the instruction limit with the [`speed` optimization goal](#option-goal): optimizations for speed must not exceed the instruction limit.
 In some cases, the optimization cost estimates are too conservative—some optimizations applied together may lead to code reductions that are not known to individual optimizers considering each optimization in isolation.
 In these cases, increasing the instruction limit might allow more optimizations to be performed.
 When the resulting code exceeds 1000 instructions, it is not usable in regular Mindustry processors, and the option should be decreased or set back to 1000.
 (A new feature, which would perform this trial-and-error optimization automatically, is planned.)